dani007200964/Viking-Skull-Lamp/docs/markdown_pages/main_page.md

 2. \ref print_guide "3D Printing Parts:" Next, you have to print all the necessary parts.
 There are some tricky ones so read the \ref print_guide "print guide" section carefully.

-3. \ref pcb_assembly "PCB Assembly:" I have designed a custom PCB for this project.
+3. \ref pcb_assembly "PCB And Cable Assembly:" I have designed a custom PCB for this project.
 It expands the functionality of the Arduino UNO platform.
 It controls all the peripherals in the system.
 The custom PCB was necessary to make the project fit this size.